-In preparation for International Women in Science Day on 11 February, the Trust played host to a seminar celebrating women in science earlier this week.
+In preparation for International Women in Science Day on 11 February, the Trust has played host to a seminar celebrating women in science.

 It was a case of standing room only at the event on Tuesday, which was introduced by Trust Chair, Sally Morgan, Baroness Morgan of Huyton.
 In addition to staff, the audience included sixth-form students from Ruislip High School, who listened to four speakers from the world of medical research.